-- 1. Park on a firm, level surface. - 2.
-Remove the fixing bolts and remove the left brake caliper assembly from the fork leg. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
-Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces. - ➤ Do not pull the brake lever while the brake caliper is removed. - 3.
-Remove the front axle bolt. - 4.
-Loosen the right and left axle pinch bolts.
+- 3. On the right side, remove the mounting bolts and remove the brake caliper. - 4.
+On the left side, remove the mounting bolts and remove the brake caliper. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
+Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces. - ➤ Do not pull the brake lever (CB1100A: the brake lever and brake pedal) while the brake caliper is removed. - ► Take care to prevent the brake caliper from scratching the wheel during removal.